NuevoFoundation/workshops/content/python-turtle/_index.md

   turtle.left(120)
 ```

 Let’s understand what this code does. `for i in range(3):` This statement tells the program to run the instructions in a loop. `range(3)` sets a limit to how many times the loop rus (in this case, 3 times).
 The letter `i` is called a **variable**.
 It is used to keep track of how many times we have run the contents of the loop.

 {{% notice warning %}}

 ### Tricky Python syntax - Part 1

 **Syntax** is how we write languages so that it is understandable.
 In English we have spelling and grammar rules to help understand each other.
-Similary, the Python language has syntax rules so that the computer can understand our code.
+Similarly, the Python language has syntax rules so that the computer can understand our code.

 First, notice that at the end of the line with `for`, we added a colon (`:`); this signifies that the next line will be part of the `for` loop.
 The computer will complain if you miss the `:`!

-As well, we added extra spaces in front of some lines of code in the example above.
-The spaces tell the computer these statements are considered a part of the `for` loop.
+As well, we added a tab in front of some lines of code in the example above.
+The tab tells the computer these statements are considered a part of the `for` loop.

 To see how big of a difference this makes, take a look at the below code.
-Because we removed the spaces in front of `turtle.left(120)`, the code will no longer work as expected.
+Because we removed the tab in front of `turtle.left(120)`, the code will no longer work as expected.
 Now, we only repeat `turtle.forward(50)` three times, and we get a straight line instead!

 ```
 for i in range(3):